 Of course, that doesn’t mean that all efforts in the area will become a success, but there will certainly be a reward for businesses that can pull off something great that benefits everyone.

-With this in mind, this article will examine the digital health acceleration post COVID-19.
+With this in mind, Orthogonal took a comprehensive look at digital health acceleration post COVID-19.

-Here are 7 key digital trends that are experiencing the most growth.
+Here are 7 key digital trends they identified that are experiencing the most growth.

 1. More Demand For Healthcare Spending